Bite Issues

 A common misconception is that orthodontic treatment is only used to straighten teeth.
-At Boland Orthodontics, we do more than create beautiful smiles with braces in Elmhurst, IL!
+At Boland Orthodontics, we do more than create beautiful smiles!
 Our orthodontic treatment can also can also adjust the position of your jawbone to correct a variety of bite issues.
 The way your teeth fit together is important not just cosmetically.
 Your bite also affects the way you chew, swallow, breathe and digest food.
 Bite issues aren't always obvious.
 Some signs your bite might be off include:

 Dr. Boland has received special training and uses the most advanced techniques to treat any bite issue you may be dealing with.
 Don't hide your smile or suffer from pain because of your bite issues!
 Contact us to see how we may be able to help.